WEKA

 How Does Cloud Bursting Work?

 One of the most significant selling points of cloud infrastructure is its high levels of flexibility and scalability.
-This is generally true for the public cloud, where shared resources are readily available.
+This is generally true for the public cloud, where on-demand resources are readily available.
 When it comes to private cloud environments, however, scalability is a bit limited due to restrictions on private resources and cost.

-Essentially, cloud bursting works as such:
+Essentially, a cloud bursting deployment model works as such:

 • An organization has private or hybrid cloud infrastructure in place for its daily use.
-This infrastructure serves everyday purposes, but expanded needs come up: additional resources for application testing or more significant resource allocation for complex workloads.

 What Are the Different Types of Cloud Bursting?